SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-dotnet-webapp.md

 ---
-title:  "Authentication from a .Net client"
+title:  "Authentication from a .Net web application"
-metaTitle: "sensenet Tutorials - Authentication from a .Net client"
+metaTitle: "sensenet Tutorials - Authentication from a .Net web application"
 category: Tutorials
 index: 0
 version: v7.0
-tags: [dotnet, getting started, client]
+tags: [dotnet, getting started, web]
-description: This tutorial shows you how to make authenticated calls to sensenet using the .Net client API.
+description: This tutorial shows you how to make authenticated calls to sensenet from a .net core web application using the .Net client API.
 ---

-# How to authenticate with a sensenet repository from a .Net client
+# How to authenticate with a sensenet repository from an Asp.Net Core web application
 Unless you are working with publicly available content - like blog posts - it is necessary to make **authenticated** calls to the sensenet repository to access content items.
-In this article you'll see how to achieve that in a .Net application.
+In this article you'll see how to achieve that in a .Net web application.

+This process is almost the same as authenticating from a [console application](/tutorials/authentication/how-to-authenticate-dotnet), only the service registration is different.

 > To learn more about the sensenet authentication flow and components, please visit [this article](/concepts/basics/06-authentication).
 >